deefour/ColorBand/README.md

 ### Examples

-Add a band across the top of the viewport by attaching it to the `<body>`.
+Add a band across the top of the viewport by attaching it to the `<body>`

 ```javascript
 $('body').colorBand();